VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **There are six million parts in the Boeing 747-400.**
+- ⚡ Daily fun fact: **The longest distance a deepwater lobster has been recorded to travel is 225 miles**

 <h3 align="left">Connect with me:</h3>
 <p align="left">